cinemaSkrillex/R-Teh/documentation/developper/technology_choices/package_manager.md

 - **vcpkg**:
   - **Straightforward to use**, with minimal configuration required for C++ projects.
   - Developers can quickly get started without the need for profiles or extensive setup.
+  - **Ideal for beginners** or those looking for a simple package manager, because vcpkg uses only CMake for configuration., Conan uses Python.

 - **Conan**:
   - While more **flexible**, it has a **steeper learning curve** due to features like profiles and Python-based configurations.